Last updated on May 4th, 2025 at 06:36 pm

 What Are Inverewe Gardens?

-Inverewe Gardens are botanical gardens set on the West coast of Scotland.
-They are warmed by the Gulf Stream enabling them to grow a much wider variety of plants than is normally possible in Scotland.
-The results are stunning gardens which are packed full of interest whatever your age.
+Inverewe Gardens are gardens set on the West coast of Scotland.
+They are warmed by the Gulf Stream enabling them to grow a much wider variety of plants than is normally possible.
+The results are stunning gardens which are packed full of interesting things – whatever your age.

 The house is now open to visit.
 It’s well worth a stroll through.